ckarwin/AMEGO_X_Simulations/TXS_0506+056/README.md

 ## Basic Overview <br />
 The code can be used for either AMEGO or AMEGO-X. Note that here we are using AMEGO.
 The difference mainly amonts to the geometery file and the perfomance plots.

-**Note: The code has been cross-checked with the canonical telescope performance, and it produces results that are consistent with the sensitivity.**
+**Important Note: The code has been cross-checked with the canonical telescope performance, and it produces results that are consistent with the sensitivity.**

 Below is a schematic showing an overview of the general process: